SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

 - Sets up the configuration for the remainder of the build process and application
 - The configuration passed in is the host's configuration built from calls to `ConfigureHostConfiguration`

+**Notes**:
-**Note**: Both methods can be called multiple times and the results will be additive
+- Both methods can be called multiple times and the results will be additive

-TODO
+- **Main difference is where methods search for configuration files**

 ---